Posts

 Boomeranger

-Boomers have been getting a bad press of late but the time has come for us to stage a fightback.
-Lest the prospect of hordes of disgruntled pensioners of the 'Baby Boom' generation getting militant should cause alarm on the one hand or derision on the other let me make myself perfectly clear.
-I'm not suggesting for one moment that, collectively, we oldies should campaign for yet further concessions for ourselves, rather mobilise our political clout on behalf of those young, disabled and disadvantaged people who are facing yet more hardship as a result of punitive government policies.
+Boomers have been getting a bad press of late but the time has come to stage a fightback.
+Lest the prospect of hordes of disgruntled pensioners getting militant should prompt alarm on the one hand or hoots of derision on the other allow me to clarify.
+I'm not for one moment suggesting that, collectively, we oldies should take to the streets demanding yet further concessions for ourselves, rather mobilise our political clout on behalf of those young, disabled and disadvantaged people who are facing hardship as a result of increasingly punitive government policies.
 Our generation turns out to vote disproportionately, while others are either too apathetic or too disenchanted to make the effort.
 That gives us enormous political clout which, if harnessed to the common good rather than selfish ends, could be transformational.
-Losing our winter fuel payment (known by some as the wine allowance) was insulting for loyal Labour voters and, for many, caused anxiet...
+Losing our winter fuel payment (known by some as the wine allowance) was insulting for loyal Labour voters and, for many, caused anxiety or actual hardship.
+But, ha...

 Plain English